Battle of Spring Hill

 The Battle of Spring Hill was fought November 29, 1864, at Spring Hill, Tennessee, as part of the Franklin-Nashville Campaign of the American Civil War.
 The Confederate Army of Tennessee, commanded by Lt.
 Gen. John Bell Hood, attacked a Union force under Maj.
 Gen. John M. Schofield as it retreated from Columbia through Spring Hill.
-Because of a series of command failures, the Confederates were unable to inflict serious damage on the Federals and could not prevent their safe passage north to Franklin during the night.
+Because of a series of command failures and solid U.S. Army leadership, the Confederates were unable to inflict serious damage on the Federals and could not prevent their safe passage north to Franklin during the night.
 The next day, Hood pursued Schofield and attacked his fortifications in the Battle of Franklin, resulting in severe Confederate casualties.

 Background

 Following his defeat in the Atlanta campaign, Hood had hoped to lure Maj.
 Gen. William T. Sherman into battle by disrupting his supply lines from Chattanooga to Atlanta.
 After a brief period in which he pursued Hood, Sherman elected instead to conduct his March to the Sea from Atlanta to Savannah, Georgia.
 He left forces under the command of Maj.
 Gen. George H. Thomas, the commander of the Army of the Cumberland, to defend Tennessee and defeat Hood: principally the IV Corps from the Army of the Cumberland, commanded by Maj.
 Gen. David S. Stanley, and the XXIII Corps from the Army of the Ohio, commanded by Maj.
 Gen. John Schofield.

 Hood moved through northern Alabama and concentrated his army at Florence from October 30 to November 21, waiting for supplies and to link up with his newly assigned cavalry commander, Maj.
 Gen. Nathan Bedford Forrest.
 Rather than attempting to pursue Sherman through Georgia, Hood decided to execute a new plan: move north into Tennessee, defeat Thomas's army before it could concentrate, seize the important manufacturing center of Nashville, and continue north into Kentucky, possibly as far as the Ohio River.
 From this point, he could travel east to Virginia to join up with Gen. Robert E. Lee at Petersburg.
 His theater commander, Gen. P.G.T.
 Beauregard, urged Hood to take immediate action in an attempt to distract Sherman's advance, emphasizing the importance of moving before Thomas could consolidate his forces.

 The Army of Tennessee marched north from Florence on November 21 in three columns: Maj.
 Gen. Benjamin F. Cheatham's corps on the left, Lt.
 Gen. Stephen D. Lee's in the center, and Lt.
 Gen. Alexander P. Stewart's on the right, all screened aggressively by Forrest's cavalry.
 Schofield, who commanded Stanley's corps as well as his own, retreated in the face of this advance, marching rapidly north from Pulaski to Columbia.
 The Federals were able to reach Columbia and erect fortifications just hours before the Confederates arrived.